-Sustainability objective Commentary Impact Mitigation Post Mitigation connection to surrounding public rights of way and green infrastructure.
+Sustainability objective Commentary Impact Mitigation Post Mitigation D) Cofoguarding The site is made up of a veriation of land which has a number of 2 connection to surrounding public rights of way and green infrastructure.
 Appropriate mitigation measures should be incorporated into the design of development to respond to the flood risk from the Grand Western Canal or Wimbleball Reservoir.
 If mitigation measures are incorporated a neutral effect is considered.
 Uncertainty remains as the impact of the unnamed watercourse is not yet known.
-D) Safeguarding and minimising resource use The site is made up of a variation of land which has a number of different grades, including urban land and grade 1 agricultural land.
+2 D) Safeguarding and minimising resource use The site is made up of a variation of land which has a number of different grades, including urban land and grade 1 agricultural land.
 Development option is located partly on greenfield land which would be lost if this site is developed.
 As approximately 75% of the site is made up of Grade 1 and Grade 2 agricultural land, development of this site will have a negative impact on this objective. -3 -3 E) Promoting economic growth and employment Site option does not result in the loss or gain of employment land .
 Development of this scale would be a boost to local construction firms and associated trades who would benefit from being able to undertake contract work on the site.
 There would therefore be some positive impact. +1 +1 F) Supporting retail The policy contains no retail proposals, however the high street would benefit from the custom of the residents from this development.
 There would be a positive effect. +2 +2